Desmond Armstrong: National team

-Coach
+Other roles in soccer

 Since his retirement from international soccer, he has remained active in coaching and community initiatives.
 He has spent time organizing for inner-city Christian Ministries programs such as Soccer Beats (now Heroes FA) Also now owning a team based out of Murfreesboro Tennessee Legacy Heroes FC.
-With a new entrance into Pioneer Premier League 2, Led By Luis A. In the mid-1990s he coached the USA Hurricanes club level soccer team in Charlotte, NC.
-In 1999, he became the head coach of the Montreat College Cavaliers in Montreat, North Carolina which play in the NAIA.
-He remained in this position until his retirement in 2006.
-Armstrong also coached the youth team '85 HFC Vipers of Asheville, North Carolina from 2000 to 2004.
-After leaving Montreat, Armstrong joined the youth club, Bethesda Roadrunners, as its head coach.
+With a new entrance into Pioneer Premier League 2, led By Luis A. In the mid-1990s he coached the USA Hurricanes club level soccer team in Charlotte, NC.

+In 2002, he became the head coach and director of soccer operations of the Montreat College Cavaliers in Montreat, North Carolina, which played in the NAIA.
+He remained in this position until his retirement on May 7, 2004, citing family reasons and an expanded role as Director of Premier Soccer Academies.
+He also coached the youth team '85 HFC Vipers of Asheville, North Carolina from 2000 to 2004.

+After leaving Montreat, Armstrong joined the youth club Bethesda Roadrunners, as its head coach.
 He also created another section of Heroes FA, in Maryland and is currently their head coach and technical director.
 He is also the Director of Recruiting in Ohio for Brad Friedel's Premier Soccer Academies.

 He was named technical director of Rocket City United on December 11, 2009.

 In 2012, he created the Heroes Soccer Club in Nashville, Tennessee.
 As of 2022, the youth soccer club has 550 players and plays in several venues in the Nashville area.

+In June 2018, Armstrong was appointed technical director of FC Columbus in the National Premier Soccer League.

 Broadcaster

 Armstrong has worked for ABC Sports.
 During the 1994 FIFA World Cup, Armstrong was an ESPN studio analyst.
-Armstrong provided commentary for all Cleveland City Stars home games.
-The games will be aired on SportsTime Ohio.
-The City Stars play in the USL First Division.
+Armstrong provided commentary for all Cleveland City Stars home games on SportsTime Ohio.

+Recognition and awards

 On May 11, 2007, he was inducted into the Maryland Soccer Hall of Fame.

-On February 29, 2012, he was inducted to the National Soccer Hall of Fame.
+In 2012, he was inducted to the National Soccer Hall of Fame.

+Personal life

+Armstrong's sons, Ezra and Dida, are also professional soccer players. in May 2026, Armstrong converted to Eastern Orthodoxy.